Vous vs. Tu: An In-depth Guide to Avoiding French Social Awkwardness

 Vous and tu help us define relationships

-That’s right, we can think of vous vs. tu as a useful tool.
-After all, it indicates your desired type of relationship with someone, as in the following exchange from the brilliant farce “Le Dindon” (“The Turkey”) by Georges Feydeau.
+That’s right, we can think of vous and tu as useful tools.
+They indicate your desired type of relationship with someone, as in the following exchange from the brilliant farce “Le Dindon” (“The Turkey”) by Georges Feydeau.
 Here, Pinchard has been making inappropriate advances (à la Pepé le Pew) on the chambermaid.
 He trips her up a bit by using tu:

 Pinchard: Comment t’appelles-tu ?
 (What is your name?)